p42vil/Letterboxd-Watchlist-Country-Picker/README.md

 <img src="icon128.png">

-Adds a country menu to the Letterboxd watchlist with all the available countries.
+A simple Google Chrome extension that adds a country menu to the Letterboxd watchlist with all the available countries.

 When the countries were last checked: 1 oct.
 2024